Cal Crutchlow: Personal life

 Crutchlow married Lucy Heron in January, 2014, announcing on Twitter that he and Lucy welcomed their first child, a girl named Willow, on 2 August 2016.

-He is based in Ramsey, Isle of Man, but spends his time during the racing season in Tuscany, where he has owned a home since 2012.
+Crutchlow is based in Ramsey, Isle of Man, but spends his time during the racing season in Tuscany, where he has owned a home since 2012.
 Crutchlow has ridden several exhibition laps around the Isle of Man TT Course.

-In late 2018 Crutchlow suffered severe lower-leg injuries in a crash at Phillip Island, Australia.
+In late 2018, Crutchlow suffered severe lower-leg injuries in a crash at Phillip Island, Australia.
 He has a home in California and spends time there during the northern-hemisphere winter when there is no racing.